intel/gardener-extension-cri-resmgr/README.md

 * **default** will used by cri-resmgr-agent to **override** **fallback** config on all the nodes,
 * **node.$NODE_NAME** will be used by cri-resmgr-agent and applied only to specified nodes with name NODE_NAME
 * **group.$GROUP_NAME** will be used by cri-resmgr-agent and applied only to nodes with specific label "cri-resource-manager.intel.com/group=GROUP_NAME" - works best when worker groups has additional labels  in `shoot.spec.provider.workers.labels`
-* **force** will be used to override "configuration" pushed by cri-resmgr-agent (highest priority) (essentialy adds `--force-config` to cri-resource-manager process in systemd unit definition so CRI-Resource-Manager ignores configuration from cri-resmgr-agent)
+* **force** will be used to override "configuration" pushed by cri-resmgr-agent (highest priority) (essentially adds `--force-config` to cri-resource-manager process in systemd unit definition so CRI-Resource-Manager ignores configuration from cri-resmgr-agent)

 More about priorities and type of config can be found here: